bcantarel/bcantarel.github.io/bicf_nanocourses/courses/python_1/README.md

 Python is an open-source, fun, easy to learn, and powerful programming language.
 With deep community support and wide ranging deployment across many domains, Python is a worthy tool for projects large and small that any computational scientist should keep on hand.

-Topics for this two day (all-day) course will include:
+Topics for this three day (all-day) course will include:

-- Basic install, setup, and IDEs
+- Basic install, setup
 - Basic Syntax
+- List, Dictionaries, Sets
 - Conditional statements, loops, functions
-- Modules, classes, scripting, debugging
+- IO and Files
+- Regular Expressions
-- Numerical arrays/matrices (numpy/scipy)
+- Manipulating Numerical data (numpy)
-- Data structures (pandas)
+- Data Frames (pandas)
+- API, searching for Bioinformatics databases

 The course will be interactive, with lectures followed by hands-on learning and exercises.
 No previous programming experience is necessary.
 Familiarity with basic programming/scripting concepts is helpful.
 Students will also have the opportunity to share their own technical challenges and explore as a class how python can help.